SenneBergmans/AComparisonBetweenThreadsFibersAndCoroutines/docs/_posts/2024-05-02-usage-threads-basics.md

 The only action the programmer needs to take is to join the thread.
 Joining a thread will pause the current function until the thread has finished running.
 The following code example creates a thread and joins it to ensure it finishes running.
+Please note that threads do not work deterministically, so the provided output can differ based on the order in which the threads are executed.
 {% highlight c++ %}
 #include "ThreadsBasics.h"
 #include <iostream>